Ayuso didn’t take coffee breaks in his Giro preparation and mission to beat Roglic: "I won’t settle for second"

 Ayuso enjoys the build-up to big goals

-These aspects are important to the climber in the build-up to his big goals, which he really enjoys.
-"Nothing beats competing, that goes without saying.
-But every year, I enjoy the process leading up to it more – the process of getting in top form.
-This year, I really enjoyed my training camp in the Sierra Nevada.
+This monotonous routine and ultimate peace and quiet are essential to the climber as he works towards his big goals, which he really enjoys.
+“Nothing beats racing, that goes without saying.
+But every year, I enjoy getting there more and more – getting in shape.
+I enjoyed my training camp in the Sierra Nevada.
 You can see how your physical condition changes in three weeks.
-Of course, it also helped that everything went well during that period."
+Of course, it also helped that everything went well during that period.”

 Latest Cycling News